-Most of the coffee beans you see at the supermarket, market, cafeteria and coffee shop are Arabica coffee.
-Some brands mix Arabica and Robusta coffee beans, especially espresso blends.
-But most of it is Arabica coffee.
-A big difference between Arabica and Robusta coffees are the conditions in which they are grown.
+Most of the coffee beans you find in supermarkets, markets, cafeterias, and coffee shops are Arabica beans.
+Some brands mix Arabica and Robusta beans, especially for espresso blends.
+But the majority of coffee is Arabica.
+The two types of coffees differ in the conditions in which they are grown.